The focus of all activities is to nurture excellence in a Christ-centred Academic environment.

 Winners from the OCS Science Fair are eligible to advance to the Bay Area Science and Engineering Fair (BASEF).
-On an annual basis since 2001, OCS has had winners at BASEF who have continued forward to the Canada Wide Science Fair.
-Consequently, OCS has a rich history of winning awards both regionally and nationally for science fair projects at both the grade 7 and grade 8 levels.
+OCS has a rich history of winning awards both regionally and nationally for science fair projects at both the grade 7 and grade 8 levels.
+Every year since 2001, OCS has had winners at BASEF who have continued forward to the Canada Wide Science Fair.

-The grade 6 class celebrates Canadian heritage as they present their historical research projects at the annual Heritage Fair.
+The grade 6 class celebrates Canadian heritage by presenting their historical research projects at the annual Heritage Fair.
 Students research and present various groups who have immigrated to Canada over the past two centuries.
-The inclusion of costumes and ethnic food at this fun event helps to provide a wide variety of learning for everyone involved!
+The inclusion of costumes and ethnic food at this fun event helps to provide a wide variety of learning for everyone involved.

 All OCS field trips are designed to expose students to a wide variety of topics, occupations, hobbies, professions, areas of study, or even places.

 Students from every division (PK/JK/SK, Grades 1-3, Grade 4-6, and Grades 7-8) have the opportunity to attend an arts performance each year.
-The shows vary from year to year, with productions such as dramatic plays, circus performances, musicals, and instrumental ensembles.
+The shows vary annually with productions such as dramatic plays, circus performances, musicals, and instrumental ensembles.
 Locations have included the Burlington Performing Arts Centre, Stratford, the Shaw Festival, and Young People’s Theatre.

-Field trips are utilized to enrich learning that is done in the classroom.
-Past field trips have included Mountsberg Conservation Area, Springridge Farm, Ontario Science Centre, Royal Botanical Gardens, African Lion Safari, Ottawa and many more.
+Field trips – enrich learning that is done in the classroom.
+Past field trips have included Mountsberg Conservation Area, Springridge Farm, Ontario Science Centre, Royal Botanical Gardens, African Lion Safari, Ottawa, and many more.

-At Oakville Christian School, we encourage students to participate in competitions that test their knowledge and challenge their thinking.
+At OCS, we encourage students to participate in competitions that test their knowledge and challenge their thinking.
 Beginning in Grade 2, students have the opportunity to compete against other schools in spelling bees and speech meets.
-Younger students memorize Bible passages while older student write their own speeches.
+Younger students memorize Bible passages, while older student write their own speeches.

 Beginning in Grade 3, mathematics competitions are used to challenge and lead capable students to develop their problem-solving skills, while exposing students to advanced topics and rich learning tasks.
 We are proud of our students’ records of success in these competitions.